 So how do we budget for big trips that can cost us around $10,000?
 Soon you will see.
 Our goal is to help guide people in similar situations to achieve their big travel dreams the way we have been able to fulfill ours – check out our bucket list.
 Do not let money discourage you.
 If we, 25 and 26 years old, with A LOT of student loans, car payments, rent, etc. can do it, then so can you!
 We understand that everyone’s situation is different, but hopefully out guide can help advise on ways you can save money for traveling.

 The Three Steps

-Christina is the real mastermind behind our finances.
-She budgets our life by controlling and breaking down our finances on one excel document.
-We recommend you do the same or find a way that works best for you to manage your finances.
+Since day one of our relationship, I have been the mastermind behind our finances.
+I budget our life by controlling and breaking down our finances on one excel document.
+I recommend you do the same or find a way that works best for you to manage your finances.
 Next, is setting a goal.
 What do you want to achieve and how quickly?
 For example, we booked our honeymoon in December and were going on the trip the following September.
 So, we set ourselves a goal of how much we wanted to save in 9 months.
 Lastly, stick with it!
 You are making a commitment to yourself to achieve your goals.
 Do not let pressure, discouragement, doubt, anything, get in your way because when you reach your goal and you’re on the trip you’ve been saving up for, the trip is not only amazing, but it is rewarding!

 How We Budget